-Government grants are recognised when there is reasonable assurance that the entity will comply with the conditions attaching to them and the grant will be received.
-When the grant relates to an expense item, it is recognised as income over the period necessary to match the grant on a systematic basis to the costs that it is intended to compensate.
+Government grants are recognised when there is reasonable assurance that the entity will comply with the conditions attaching to them and the grant will be systematic basis to the costs that it is intended to compensate.
 Where the grant relates to an asset, it is recognised as deferred income and released to income in equal amounts over the expected useful life of the related asset.